concord-consortium/report-service/researcher-reports/README.md

 ## License

-Results Loader are Copyright 2021 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).
+Researcher Reports are Copyright 2021 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

 See license.md for the complete license text.